brink-daniel/ssms-object-explorer-menu/SSMSExtensionList.md

 ﻿# SSMS Extensions and add-ins

-This is a curated list of useful extensions and add-ins for SSMS.
+This is a curated list of useful extensions and add-ins for SQL Server Management Studio (SSMS).
 If you would like to have your extension included, update existing details, or know of other SSMS extensions that should be added, please let us know by submitting an [issue](https://github.com/brink-daniel/brink-daniel.github.io/issues).

 | Name                                                         | License    | Open Source |